 The diagnosis of “female pattern” hair loss is relatively straightforward when there is a history of gradually thinning in the front and/or top of the scalp, relative preservation of the frontal hairline, a positive family history of hair loss, and the presence of miniaturization in the thinning areas.

 Miniaturization is the progressive decrease of the hair shaft’s diameter and length in response to hormones.
 It can be observed using a densitometer, a hand-held instrument that magnifies a small area of the scalp where the hair has been clipped to about 1mm in length.
 With this instrument miniaturization is easily apparent.

-Normally follicular units (natural hair groups) are made of predominately of full-thickness, healthy terminal hair.
+Normally follicular units (natural hair groups) are made of full-thickness, healthy terminal hair.
 With miniaturization one or more hairs within each group begin to thin.
 Eventually these hairs are lost.

 If the hair loss is diffuse (thin all over) rather than in the typical female pattern on the front and top, the diagnosis can be more difficult.
 The presence of miniaturization in the areas of thinning usually confirms the diagnosis of androgenetic alopecia, however, if the diagnosis is still unclear, a number of other conditions must be ruled out.
 These have been listed in the section on Causes of Women’s Hair Loss.

 Dr. Shah Using Densitometer to Diagnose Women’s Hair Loss